TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/PlingSystem/ReadMe.txt

   !Boot > Configuration > System Merge

 because part of the update must refresh files in a directory that the merge dialogue cannot reach.
-Instead, a simple obey file is included call !SysMerge.
+Instead, a simple obey file called !SysMerge is included.

 Double click on !SysMerge.